Skip to content

 11. Advanced Location Targeting – Do you want to target users who are physically in your location or do you want to target users that are searching for your location?
 To simplify ‘Social Media Marketing in Wakefield’ this user is looking for a Facebook marketeer in Wakefield and they live in Wakefield.
 ‘Google Marketing’ this user is looking for a Google marketeer in Wakefield but lives in London.
 The saying goes ‘not all business is good business.
 The latter example could have a lower chance of conversion.

 13. Manual CPC – With this option, you are in control.
-You decide how much you want to pay for a click.
+You decide how much you want to pay for a click – an old-school way of managing campaigns.
+This takes a lot of attention and is not a popular method with Google’s AI.

 16. Ad Delivery – How are your ads performing?
 Are you getting a low CTR but not a great impression share?
 In this case, choose accelerated ad delivery so that Google can show your ads more frequently.